udayvir-singh/tangerine.nvim/README.md

 <!-- doc=:FnlCompileBuffer -->
 #### :FnlCompileBuffer

-Compiles current active fennel buffer
+Compiles current active fennel buffer.

 <!-- doc=:FnlCompile -->
 #### :FnlCompile[!]

-Diff compiles all indexed fennel files
+Diff compiles all indexed fennel files.

-If bang! is present then forcefully compiles all `source` files
+If bang! is present then forcefully compiles all `source` files.

 <!-- doc=:FnlClean -->
 #### :FnlClean[!]

-Deletes stale or orphaned lua files in `target` dir
+Deletes stale or orphaned lua files in `target` dir.

-If bang! is present then it deletes all compiled lua files
+If bang! is present then it deletes all compiled lua files.

 ## Evaluation

 <!-- doc=:Fnl -->
 #### :Fnl {expr}

-Executes and Evalutate {expr} of fennel
+Executes and Evalutate {expr} of fennel.

 ```fennel
 :Fnl (print "Hello World")